akshatspeaking/AC-JS-data-structure/Ex2-assignment-level-1.md

 // your code goes here
 ```

-- Re-assign the value of `charator` variable to and object with the key `charatorName` and value of the first name of your charactor. example "Arya"
+- Re-assign the value of `character` variable to and object with the key `charaterName` and value of the first name of your character. example "Arya"

 ```js
 // your code goes here
 ```

-- A variable named `age` is predeined to 20.
+- A variable named `age` is predefined to 20.
 Add a new key named `character-age` with the value of age variable.

 ```js
 let age = 20;
 // your code goes here
 ```

-- Add a new key named `sur name` with the vlaue of the surname of the cahractor i.e "Stark"
+- Add a new key named `surname` with the vlaue of the surname of the cahracter i.e "Stark"

 ```js
 // your code goes here
 ```

-- Add a new key named `title` with the value title of the charactor (you will find in the right side bar) i.e "Lady of Winterfell"
+- Add a new key named `title` with the value title of the character (you will find in the right side bar) i.e "Lady of Winterfell"

 ```js
 // your code goes here